drcika/apc-extension/README.md

 The extension won't work if VSCode or VSCodium cannot modify itself, possibly due to:

-  - Code files are set as read-only (like on a read-only file system).
+  - Code files set as read-only.
-  - Code didn't start with the right permissions for self-modification.
+  - Incorrect permissions for self-modification.

-To resolve this, claim ownership of VSCode's installation directory with these commands.
+To fix this, claim ownership of VSCode installation directory with these commands.

 #### macOS
   ```sh